 As illustrated, use of the small group exception may result in nonreported data for ASEP Accountability Indicators for some years.
-Because determination of accreditation status may be based on performance across multiple years, the small group exception allows for accreditation decisions to be based on data from nonconsecutive years, including only those years in which sufficient data are available.
+Because determination of accreditation status is based on performance across consecutive years, the small group exception allows for accreditation decisions to be based on data from nonchronological years (i.e., consecutive years in which sufficient data are available).
 In any year in which a group or subgroup does not have sufficient size for a given performance indicator, the accreditation status designation (and any associated sanctions) from the previous year based on that performance indicator will continue until sufficient data are available.